Shoes and heel pain

-The big question that everyone wants to know is, are there shoes that will cure my foot problems?
-In some cases the correct shoes will help, but more importantly, The wrong shoes may exacerbate the problem.
+The big question that everyone wants to know is, what type of shoes will help Plantar Fasciitis In some cases the correct shoes will help, but more importantly, The wrong shoes may exacerbate the problem.
 Read on to learn how to buy the correct shoes for your ailments.

 We are not all the same.